Ruddle/Fomos/README.md

-#### Dear HN readers
-I am actively looking for remote software engineering work. mail@thomassimon.dev You can support this night time project by hiring me for a day time job !
+> You can support this night time project by hiring me for a day time job !

 # Fomos